Cold Laser Therapy for Knee Osteoarthritis

 - Assessment — Dr Sam Johnson (Chiropractor) will conduct a thorough assessment of your knee, including range of motion, functional tests and a review of your history.
 This helps determine whether photobiomodulation is appropriate for your presentation.

 - Treatment parameters — If cold laser therapy is indicated, treatment parameters are selected based on the evidence.
-For knee osteoarthritis, research supports specific wavelengths (785–904 nm) and energy doses (1–8 J per spot) depending on the device and tissue depth.
+For knee osteoarthritis, research supports specific wavelengths (785–904 nm) and energy doses (1–8 J per spot) depending on the tissue depth.

 - The treatment — The Multi-Radiance MR5 ACTIV PRO (ARTG-listed, 370913) is applied to the knee.
 Treatment is painless.
 Most people feel a gentle warmth or nothing at all.
 A typical knee session takes approximately 10–15 minutes.